hmrc/lisa-api/resources/public/api/conf/2.0/testdata/annual-return.md

   "errors": [
     {
       "code": "INVALID_MONETARY_AMOUNT",
-      "message": "Only cash or stocks and shares values can be specified", "path": "/annualSubsCash"
+      "message": "You can only give cash or stocks and shares values", "path": "/annualSubsCash"
     },
     {
       "code": "INVALID_MONETARY_AMOUNT",
-      "message": "Only cash or stocks and shares values can be specified", "path": "/marketValueStocksAndShares"
+      "message": "You can only give cash or stocks and shares values", "path": "/marketValueStocksAndShares"
     }
   ]